 31 𐤉𐤄𐤅𐤔𐤏 said, “This is the manner whereby you will teach the people, but do this according to their understanding.
 In one place you will tell the parable in a certain manner, and in another place, you will tell it differently, making sure the message never varies.
 The design inscribed on the outside of a pitcher makes it attractive to some, but not to others.
 This is unimportant, for it does not affect the contents.”

-32 After this, 𐤉𐤄𐤅𐤔𐤏 took his disciples to Tiberias.
-From there, he and the twelve went through Zeḇulun to Tyre on the Western Sea, where they stayed among fishermen in a village by the narrow waters.
+32 After this, 𐤉𐤄𐤅𐤔𐤏 took His talmidim to Tiberias.
+From there, He and the twelve went through Zeḇulun to Tyre on the Western Sea, where they stayed among fishermen in a village by the narrow waters.